jo3-l/blog/content/posts/shiki-hugo.md

 [^2]:
-    In the future, Hugo may support [running WASM scripts as part of the build](https://github.com/gohugoio/hugo/pull/12679), potentially ameliorating this issue, but
+    In the future, Hugo may support [running WASM scripts as part of the build](https://github.com/gohugoio/hugo/pull/12679), potentially ameliorating this issue as
-    this is the best we can do now.
+    Shiki can then, in theory, be compiled to WASM and invoked.
+However, the separate build script is the best we can do for now.